RohanSangwan/hapi-starter/README.md

 # hapi-starter
-hupi-starter is an hupi.js app generator.
+hapi-starter is an hapi.js app generator.

+Follow these steps to create an well structured app using hapi-starter: